—- Eyewitness account —-

 April 22, 1975, President Thieu resigned

-April 25, 1975, President Thieu left for Taiwan (Scotch hang-over while Martin pulled the flight stairways out and away- as if to unhook SVN decade-long life support)
+April 25, 1975, President Thieu left for Taiwan (w/ a Scotch hang-over while Martin pulled his flight stairways out and away- as if to unhook SVN life support)

-April 29, 1975, Big Minh facilitated regime change both in 63 and 75 – with P.M.
-Vu Van Mau call the US embassy to evacuate all US personnel
+April 29, 1975, Big Minh regime-change expert (63 and 75) – with P.M.
+Vu Van Mau calling on the US embassy to evacuate all US personnel within 24 hours.

-In all, 4.6 million tons of bomb dropped, 150 billion dollars spent and 3.4 million dead among whom 58.220 US service personnel with the last 2 killed in this story.
+In all, 4.6 million tons of bomb dropped, 150 billion dollars spent and 3.4 million dead.
+58.220 US service personnel including the last 2 killed as this story unfolds.

 Monday Night April 28 – 1975

-Living by the airport, my sister, her husband and four kids witnessed columns of smoke rising from the airport ammunition depot.
-All six panic and packed up.
-“To grandma”, my sister said.
-To seek shelter and stay out of bomb range.
-My brother, a Medic Captain, newly divorcee, was also with us.
-At 4 AM a barrage of bombs (dropped from stolen aircrafts) hit again.
+Living by the airport, my sister, her husband and four kids saw smoke rising from the airport ammunition depot.
+All packed up “to grandma”, to stay out of bomb and fire.
+My brother, a Medic Captain, newly divorced, was at the time home with us.
+At 4 AM a barrage of bombs (dropped from stolen aircrafts) hit the airport again.
 Casualties: 2 US marines at Gate 4 – and 8 of my sister’s neighbors.

-Air traffic circulation ceased.
-Hundreds more dead while holding on to embarkation paper and meager possession.
+Air traffic circulation and control ceased.
+Hundreds more dead leaving behind hard-earned embarkation paper and possession.
+Burnt dollars smell mixed with stench deisel.

-For context, throughout previous weeks, half-empty seatless World Airways C-141s ferried 50,000 passengers over Saigon sky out to Subic Bay, then Guam.
+Previous weeks saw half-empty World Airways C-141s ferried 50,000 passengers over Saigon sky onto Guam.
 Most ominous was Operation Babylift, Ford Administration “Peace with Honor”.
-One of the two US Air Force Galaxy crashed.
-Death toll from the lower deck: 206 orphans, orphan-wannabes and tag-along.
+One of the two US Air Force Galaxy’s crashed.
+Lower-deck deaths: 206 orphans, orphan-wannabes and their tag-along.

-A month earlier, at Da Nang and Nha Trang Airport pilots were overwhelmed.
-Unruly mob punched or plunged from mid-air.
-Worried about overload, one of my classmates, Air-Force and all, jumped out on take-off.
-That self-preservation split second costs him 44 years from Saigon to San Diego.
+A month earlier, at Da Nang and Nha Trang Airport unruly mob got punched or plunged from mid-air to drown.
+Worried about overload, one of my classmates, in Air-Force overall, jumped out on take-off.
+That split second self-preservation costs him 44 years from Saigon to San Diego.

-Tuesday around noon April 29 – 1975 at the corner of Ban Co – Phan Dinh Phung (now Nguyen Dinh Chieu St.) District 3, formerly Saigon. now Ho Chi Minh city.
+Noon on Tuesday April 29 – 1975, corner of Ban Co – Phan Dinh Phung (renamed Nguyen Dinh Chieu St.) District 3, Ho Chi Minh city.

-My sister and her youngest waited anxiously for her husband and my brother who were on a recon mission.
-Out of the blue, a stranger approached:
+My sister and her youngest anxiously waited for the sight of her husband and brother.
+They left earlier on a recon mission around our sieged Saigon.
+A stranger approached:

 ” Do you know the way to the river?”

-It dawned on my sister that the US was leaving for good (“decent interval” from 1973 to 1975, from 3.2 billion down to 700 million, and Operation Homecoming)!
-This central-region curfew-violator had strong urge and momentum to flee – his fear struck a chord: he didn’t care for the Prime Minister Vu Van Mau call for reconciliation (Ambassador Martin – himself was in deep denial, doubling down on prolonging negotiation to honor his son’s sacrifice in that war.)
+This central-region curfew-violator had strong urge and momentum to flee – his fear struck a chord: he didn’t care for the Prime Minister Vu Van Mau call for reconciliation (Ambassador Martin – himself was in deep denial, doubling down on prolonging the back-door negotiation to honor his son’s sacrifice in that war.)

-Meanwhile, my brother and brother-in-law – both with job training in Denver and D.C. – frantically roamed our upheaval city in vain.
-Former DOS colleagues, all under the Ambassador Bui Diem, just shrugged:” Je ne sais quoi”!
-(Diem himself went off-script – like everyone else Ford included – when South VN’s 722-Million USD final funding request voted down).
+Meanwhile, my brother and brother-in-law – both with job training in Denver and D.C. – frantically roamed the streets, knocking on doors in vain.
+Former DOS colleagues, under the Ambassador Bui Diem, just shrugged:” Je ne sais quoi”!
+(Diem himself went off-script – like everyone – Ford included – after South VN’s 722-Million USD final fund appropriation got voted down).

-“After all, what could possibly happen!” my father assured no one but himself: “One was with custom enforcement then DOS, the other, a medic- trainer – both non-combatants.
+“After all, what could possibly happen!” my father assured no one but himself: “One was with custom enforcement then DOS, the other, a medic Captain – both non-combatants.
 Re-education camps, if it came to that would be lenient.
-Don’t you all know there is an enforced curfew?”.
+Besides, don’t you all know there is an enforced curfew?”.

 “If people could roam, so can we”.